bananbana/stackexchange-api-app/README.md

 ## Usage

 ## 1. Without API Key:
 - If you use the app without an API key, the functionality will be limited due to request throttling.
 Without a key, you can make up to 300 requests per day.
-Maximum page size is limited to 25.
+Maximum page size is limited to 25 items.
 - To use the app without an API key, simply run it as is.

 ## 2. With API Key: